 - Constructor: This is a special function that is executed when the contract is deployed to the blockchain.
 It is used to initialise the state of the contract and set any necessary values.

 - Inheritance: This feature allows a contract to inherit properties and functionality from another contract, so developers can use pre-existing code and avoid duplicating effort.

 It's also important to keep in mind that Solidity code is executed on the Ethereum Virtual Machine (EVM) and that each action on the contract will cost a certain amount of gas.
 Gas is the internal pricing for running a transaction or contract on Ethereum.
 To optimise the cost, developers need to be mindful of the gas usage in their code.

-In conclusion, Solidity is a powerful programming language that allows developers to create self-executing smart contracts on the Ethereum blockchain.
+Solidity is a powerful programming language that allows developers to create self-executing smart contracts on the Ethereum blockchain.
 It has its own set of data types, data structures and features that make it unique and useful for decentralised applications.
 However, as with any new technology, there are some complexities and considerations that developers must keep in mind when working with Solidity.